New Website Builds and SEO - they go hand in hand

-Building a new website gives you the amazing opportunity to get everything right from the very start.
-If you do the initial legwork well, chances are that your website will have the best chance at performing and ranking from the outset, which will save you valuable resources during its lifetime.
-You won’t have to invest time, money or manpower in auditing and changing your website, having missed to optimise a certain element when the website was built.
+Building a new website gives you the fantastic opportunity to get everything right from the very start.
+If you do the initial legwork well, the chances are that your website will have the best chance at performing and ranking from the outset, which will save you valuable resources during its lifetime.
+You won’t have to invest time, money or workforce in auditing and changing your website, having missed optimising a specific element when you are built the website.

 Below are listed the most important SEO elements you should focus on when building a new website: